Arctic National Wildlife Refuge: Wilderness Icon

 Birds we see in our own backyards, in all 50 states and across six continents, begin their lives in the Arctic Refuge before migrating to visit us and then returning there to start the cycle of life anew.
 The Arctic Refuge’s Coastal Plain also is the most important land habitat for mother polar bears, who build dens there each year to give birth to their cubs.
 In addition, the Porcupine Caribou Herd – which for thousands of years has been the foundation for the livelihood and culture of the Gwich’in people – return each year to the Arctic Refuge’s Coastal Plain to give birth to their calves.

+To ensure the future protection of this fragile area, Representatives Rush Holt (D-NJ) and Michael Fitzpatrick (R-PA) introduced H.R.
+139, the Udall-Eisenhower Arctic Wilderness Act – “to preserve the Arctic plain…as wilderness in recognition of its extraordinary natural ecosystems and for the permanent good of present and future generations of Americans.”
+In the Senate, Senators Maria Cantwell (D-WA) and Mark Kirk (R-IL) have introduced companion legislation.
 Join us in the fight to protect our nation’s public lands legacy once and for all by asking Congress to designate the Arctic Refuge’s Coastal Plain as wilderness.
 You can check a current list of co-sponsors to this legislation by clicking here.
-Search for Bill Number HR 139 and click “Co-Sponsors.”
+Simply search for Bill Number HR 139 and click “Co-Sponsors.”